DefinitelyTyped/DefinitelyTyped/README.md

 1. Have the global grunt cli command: run `npm install grunt-cli -g` in your command line.

-1. You do *not* need a global docpad install; it comes as local dependency.
+1. You *dont* need a global docpad install; it comes as local dependency.

 Get the project

+1. Fork the repository (or just clone if you got commit access).

-1. Checkout and update the `source` branch.
+1. Checkout the `source` branch.

 1. Run `npm install` to pull all local dependencies. (this can take a minute)

 Do some work in the project.

 Use grunt to run various commands.